Aliases for DRD3 Gene

 DRD3 (Dopamine Receptor D3) is a Protein Coding gene.
-Diseases associated with DRD3 include delusional disorder and essential tremor.
+Diseases associated with DRD3 include essential tremor and delusional disorder.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include protein domain specific binding and dopamine binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot Summary for DRD3 Gene

 Dopamine receptor whose activity is mediated by G proteins which inhibit adenylyl cyclase.
 Promotes cell proliferation.

 D3 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D2, D4 and D5.
 They are located primarily in the nucleus accumbens, olfactory tubercle and island of Calleja where they are involved in the modulation of locomotion and have a possible role in cognition and emotion.
 The human D3 receptor gene has been localized to chromosome 3 (3q13.3).